inf112-v21/Fantastic-Four/roborally_rulebook.md

 - A robot can still be affected by board elements while powered down (e.g. moved by belts, shot by board lasers, pushed into holes).
 It can also be moved/pushed by other robots, or damaged by other robot's lasers.
 - Consequently, robots that are powered down can also receive Damage tokens.
-- If you announce a power down for the next turn but are destroyed before then, you can choose to reenter the game next turn either powered down or not (withdrawing Power Down announcement).
+- If you announce a power down for the next turn but are destroyed before then, you can choose to reenter the roboGame next turn either powered down or not (withdrawing Power Down announcement).
 - before cards are dealt each turn, players whose robot was powered down the last turn can choose if they want to leave their robots powered down for the current turn.
 If so, all Damage tokens are again discarded